mem-fdn/mem-bridge/README.md

     - The `executeLock()` MEM function mirrors the token balance locked in `bridge.sol`, effectively bridging tokens to the MEM protocol.

 4. **Initiating Unlock Process:**
-    - To bridge tokens back to the EVM network, the user calls the `initiateUnlock()` function in `bridge.js`, providing a unique `caller` for authentication and assigning it to the `mid` or `memid` data property.
+    - To bridge tokens back to the EVM network, the bridge cronjob calls the `initiateUnlock()` function in `bridge.js`, providing a unique `caller` for authentication and assigning it to the `mid` or `memid` data property.
     - This function removes the caller's balance from circulation on the MEM side.

 5. **Unlock Validation:**